 4. Who should be involved?

 Setting a target is not the hard part.
-Realizing the target is where most of the effort goes into and what requires real stamina.
-Organizations that embark on this journey should, therefore, really involve the right business functions in order to ensure success
+Realizing the target is where most of the effort goes into.
+Therefore, organizations that embark on this journey should really involve the right business functions in order to ensure success

 5. Is my monitoring system A-ok?

 Targets cannot be met without a proper measurement system.
 Companies need to have a robust measurement system in place that provides the proper intelligence to: